 Fig. 4.3 shows the shell and coil strain gauge locations.
-Three shells are instrumented (shell 2, 4, and 7).
+Four shells are instrumented (shell 1, 2, 4, and 7).
 In each axial location, both the axial and azimuthal shell strain are measured, for all four quadrants in the azimuthal position indicated in Fig. 2.1.
 All four coils (winding poles) are instrumented with azimuthal and axial strain gauges, in a location close to the RE (see Fig. 4.3 and Fig. 2.1).
+In addition, on each coil azimuthal and axial strain gauges are mounted on the winding poles in the same longitudinal position as the wedge to end-spacer transition in the LE.
 Finally, each axial rod is equipped with an axial strain gauge.